 Praying for the trouble spots of the world

-Added about 10 months ago by David Goodacre
+Added about a year ago by David Goodacre

 In his book Morning Prayer in Urumqi, David Goodacre invites those who prepare intercessions for church services to think imaginatively about the people and places we are invited to pray for.
 But how can we pray for peace at a time when war is never far from our news bulletins?